What is an email alias and how it protects your privacy

 Get your freedom back… subscribe to whatever you want.

-Once you’re done, filter through all your aliases, find the service you’re not interested in anymore, and kill the alias.
+Once you’re done, filter through all your aliases, find the service you’re not interested in anymore, and disable the alias.

 It’s that simple, no joke.